bullyDD/blink-led/README.md

 1. Download and unzip the latest linux zip
 2. Add *where_you_unzipped/alr* to PATH.
-3. Verify Alire is found on your path by running this command on your terminal : which alr
+3. Verify Alire is found on your path by running this command on your terminal:

+    which alr

 ## OpenOCD

-Here is a [very good tutorial](<https://youtu.be/-p26X8lTAvo>) on how to install openocd on ubuntu.\
+Here is a [very good tutorial](<https://youtu.be/-p26X8lTAvo>) on how to install openocd on ubuntu.

 **STM32f429 Discovery board**\